sourabhk25/AutomatedDrivingSystem/README.md

 # AutomatedDrivingSystem

-A project which uses Computer Vision algorithms to create a possible solution like Automated Driving Systems(ADS) which is used in Autonomous Vehicles(AV).
+A project that uses Computer Vision algorithms to create a possible solution like Automated Driving Systems(ADS) which is used in Autonomous Vehicles(AV).

 ## Table of Contents
 - [Introduction](#introduction)